FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

 ### Revocation

-Because it is difficult to invalidate JWTs once issued--one of their benefits is that they are stateless, which means that their holders don't need to reach out to server to verify they are valid--you should keep their lifetime on the order of hours or minutes, rather than days or months.
+Because it is difficult to invalidate JWTs once issued--one of their benefits is that they are stateless, which means that their holders don't need to reach out to any server to verify they are valid--you should keep their lifetime on the order of hours or minutes, rather than days or months.
 Such quick expiration means that should they fall into the wrong hands, access lifetimes are limited.

 But there are times, such as a data breach or a user logging out of your application, when you'll want to revoke tokens, either across a system or on a more granular level.
 You have a few choices here.
 These are in order of how much effort implementation would require from the token consumer: